Deaf & Hard of Hearing

 Teachers of the Deaf and hard of hearing (TDHH) in SCHOOLS:

-- Support designated students with their speech and language goals
+- Support students with their language

 - Create opportunities to connect students who are DHH both in and out of district